-- 7.1 Legal Services will report on an annual basis to the Health and Safety Consultative Committee and Fire Safety Team on fire alarm activations, fire awareness training undertaken and fire risk assessments completed. - 7.2 Supervisors and line managers shall, as part of their day-to-day duties ensure that fire safety precaution and prevention measures are in place and are working as they are intended to.
-This includes, among other things, ensuring that escape routes are not obstructed, extinguishers are in view and not obstructed, waste is not allowed to accumulate. - 7.3 All fire-related incidents shall be reported as soon as possible to the Legal Services and Health and Safety Assistant.
-For false alarms the incidents must be logged on the appropriate form in the Security Lodge and in cases of actual fire shall be reported using the University accident and incident reporting form. - 7.4 When appropriate the Legal Services and Health and Safety Assistant shall carry out an investigation and submit a report with recommendations to the University Secretary. - 7.5 Data provided by completed incident forms and subsequent investigations shall be analysed periodically by the Legal Services and Health and Safety Assistant to identify trends and make recommendations. - 7.6 Appropriate reports shall also be provided to the Health & Safety Committees and other bodies as required. - 7.7 The integrity of the fire alarm system is to be maintained at all times and must not be isolated or disabled in any way without consultation with the Head of Estates. - 7.8 The Legal Services and Health & Safety Assistant will report to each meeting of the Consultative Committee on Health & Safety on fire safety matters. - 7.9 The University Secretary will report annually to the Council Standing Committee on Health & Safety.
+- 7.1 The Health and Safety Advisor will report on an annual basis to the Health and Safety Consultative Committee and Fire Safety Team on fire alarm activations, fire awareness training undertaken and fire risk assessments completed. - 7.2 Supervisors and line managers shall, as part of their day-to-day duties ensure that fire safety precaution and prevention measures are in place and are working as they are intended to.
+This includes, among other things, ensuring that escape routes are not obstructed, extinguishers are in view and not obstructed, waste is not allowed to accumulate. - 7.3 All fire-related incidents shall be reported as soon as possible to the Health and Safety Advisor.
+For false alarms the incidents must be logged on the appropriate form in the Security Lodge, including cases of actual fire. - 7.4 When appropriate the Health and Safety Advisor shall carry out an investigation and submit a report with recommendations to the Chief Operating Officer. - 7.5 Data provided by completed incident forms and subsequent investigations shall be analysed periodically by the Health and Safety Advisor to identify trends and make recommendations. - 7.6 Appropriate reports shall also be provided to the Health & Safety Committees and other bodies as required. - 7.7 The integrity of the fire alarm system is to be maintained at all times and must not be isolated or disabled in any way without consultation with the Director of Estates. - 7.8 The Health and Safety Advisor will report to each meeting of the Consultative Committee on Health and Safety on fire safety matters.